NI240SX/UCGT/README - Geometry Editor.md

 Materials to be used must have one of the following shader usages: `car_t`, `car_t_a` and `car_t_nm`.

-For the sake of convenience, UCGT also accepts alternative names detailed in Materials below.
+For the sake of convenience, UCGT also accepts alternative names detailed in the Materials section.

 ### Stream and NIS models
 To compile other meshes such as NIS models (partial support) and stream models, use these settings: